Educational Assistant

 Private-sector schools may employ educational assistants for the full calendar year.

-Educational assistants need to possess:
+Educational assistants need:

 They should enjoy: